nick-ng/tools2/README.md

 ### ToDo Comments

+- jira.ts:192: @todo(nick-ng): what happens if the line limit is reached before the last status?
-- jira.ts:302: @todo(nick-ng): animate the carousel horse moving across the screen. `tput cols` gets the width of the terminal
+- jira.ts:326: @todo(nick-ng): animate the carousel horse moving across the screen. `tput cols` gets the width of the terminal